-- Call the Public Safety Department (650) 738-7000 or the local Fire Department, 9-1-1 - 2.
+- 1. Call the Department of Public Safety (650) 738-7000 or the Fire Department, 9-1-1 - 2.
 If toxic chemicals meet your skin, immediately flush the affected area with clear water for at least 15 minutes.
 Use chemical showers if available. - 3.
 If you can give responders information as to the chemicals involved or stored in the affected area, it will help them respond more quickly. - 4.
 Notify facilities of the extent and location of the spill.
 If there is any possible danger, evacuate your area immediately.